fleschutz/PowerShell/Docs/convert-ps2md.md

 ## convert-ps2md.ps1 - Converts the comment-based help of a PowerShell script to Markdown

-This script converts the comment-based help of a PowerShell script to Markdown.
+This PowerShell script converts the comment-based help of a PowerShell script to Markdown.

 ## Parameters
 ```powershell